-Budgeted cost: £ £2,000
+Budgeted cost: £ 8,593

 Activity Evidence that supports this approach Challenge number(s) addressed Qualified teacher to deliver small group interventions in reading, writing and maths for 3 afternoons per week.
 EEF toolkit suggests that small group tuition gives an average impact of +4 months and one to one tuition, an impact of +5 months.
 1, 2, 3, 4, 5 Additional intervention for small groups and 1:1 provided by TAs EEF toolkit suggests that small group tuition gives an average impact of +4 months and one to one tuition, an impact of +5 months.
-Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1, 2, 3, 4, 5
+Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1, 2, 3, 4, 5 Assessment tool for Mathematics Purchase of Sandwell to ensure gaps in Maths are addressed 1, 2, 3, 4, 5 DBS checks In order to provide opportunities 1, 2, 3, 4, 5